mondeja/project-config/docs/reference/plugins.rst

    ``start`` and ``end``.
 If not found, ``-1`` is returned.
 If ``value`` is a string it uses internally the Python's built-in function :py:meth:`str.find` or :py:meth:`str.index` if ``value`` is an array.

    .. versionadded:: 0.5.0

+.. function:: rjust(string: str, width: int[, fillchar: str]) -> str

+   Return a right-justified version of the string using :py:meth:`str.rjust`.

+   .. versionadded:: 0.5.0

+.. function:: rpartition(string: str, sep: str) -> list[str]

+   Return an array of 3 items containing the part after the separator, the separator itself, and the part before the separator splitting the string at the last occurrence of ``sep``.

+   .. versionadded:: 0.5.0